massim0g/DioramaBreakDemoPublic/README.md

 1. Run `src\_tools\build_tools\relaunch_builder.ps1` to recompile and launch the **build daemon** (which should appear in your system tray).
 2. The build daemon will scan the repository files and construct a final build under the build/_win64 directory.
 3. After the initial build is complete, the build daemon will scan for file changes and automatically and incrementally update the build if a change is detected.
-	a.
-This includes hot-reloading certain asset types if the game is running.
+- This includes hot-reloading certain asset types if the game is running.
-	b.
-The builder will run the game if you press F5 while a window whose title contains the string "DioramaBreak" is focused.
+- The builder will run the game if you press F5 while a window whose title contains the string "DioramaBreak" is focused.
 Alternatively, you can just run the game yourself by running `build/_win64/DioramaBreak.exe`.
-	c.
-To create a new build from scratch, simply call `relaunch_builder.ps1` again, which will clear the contents of the `build/` directory when it starts.
+- To create a new build from scratch, simply call `relaunch_builder.ps1` again, which will clear the contents of the `build/` directory when it starts.
 You'll need to run this whenever your PC restarts, so we recommend assigning it to a keyboard shortcut.
-	d.
-You can shut down the builder by right-clicking the icon in the system tray.
+- You can shut down the builder by right-clicking the icon in the system tray.

 # Instructions for Custom Localizations
 Creating a custom localization for the game does **not** require cloning the full repo or building the game from scratch!
 Simply retrieve the `localization_kit.zip` from the releases tab.
 This will contain: